 - Once the voltage across the capacitor C1 equals 1/3Vcc, it makes the the trigger pin low.
 This flips the comparator attached to the trigger pin and drives the output high.
 By repeating above steps, the output switches between the high and low states to produce a continuous pulse wave.

-This mode causes the 555 timer to toggle its output between high and low states depending on the state of two inputs.
+This mode causes the 555 timers to toggle its output between high and low states depending on the state of two inputs.
 The circuit is stable in both states.
 It remains in the same state (either HIGH or LOW) until an external trigger is applied.

 - In this mode, there is no RC network like the other two modes of 555, hence there are no equations.